theREALaltoid/torrentr/README.md

 Instructions for the Usage of the Twilio NPM Package can be found here: https://www.twilio.com/docs/libraries/node

-To run the Script just run  'npm install' and then `pm2 start app.config.json` or `pm2 start pi.config.json` in the project directory.
+To run the Script just run  'npm install' and then, depending on which version you are using, run `pm2 start app.config.json` or `pm2 start pi.config.json` in the project directory.

 There are two versions of torrentr.
 The main version uses mongoDB and the pi version just uses a JSON file to store values.
 The difference between the two versions is the pi version's webserver isn't password protected and the webserver doesn't fetch stored credentials to be served to the user.